coaxialdolor/coaxial-terminal-ai/quick_setup_guide.md

 * When TerminalAI suggests terminal commands, you'll be prompted:
   * For a single command: Enter `Y` to run or `N` to skip
   * For multiple commands: Enter the number of the command you want to run
-  * For shell state-changing commands (marked with `#TERMINALAI_SHELL_COMMAND`), they'll execute automatically if shell integration is installed
+  * For stateful (shell state-changing) commands like `cd` or `export`, you'll be prompted to copy them to your clipboard to run manually.